beatschainweb3/beats/docs/development-notes/2025-07-23-project-summary.md

 Based on the improvements made, here are the recommended next steps:

+1. **Security Enhancements**
+   - Implement secure key management for contract deployments
+   - Add security audits for smart contracts before mainnet deployment
+   - Create a secure wallet rotation strategy

-1. **Smart Contract Integration**
+2. **Smart Contract Integration**
-   - Deploy the BeatNFTCreditSystem contract to Sepolia testnet
+   - Deploy the BeatNFTCreditSystem contract to Sepolia testnet using secure keys
    - Implement proper contract interaction in the frontend
    - Add transaction monitoring and notifications